Blog: Streaming Platform Development Cost: SaaS Vs Custom Solutions for 2026

 Customisation Bounded by SDK Unlimited

-Reach for SaaS when: you’re validating an MVP, your latency target is >2 s, traffic is below ~100k participant-minutes per month, and you don’t need brand-owned mobile/TV apps.
+Reach for SaaS when: you’re validating an MVP, your latency target is above 2 s, traffic is below ~100k participant-minutes per month, and you don’t need brand-owned mobile or TV apps.

 Streaming platform development cost varies by use case

 Before pricing, fix the use case.
-Streaming platform development cost ranges look very different across these five archetypes — SaaS economics also differ, so this is the first sort.
+Streaming platform development cost ranges look very different across these five archetypes, and SaaS economics differ too, so this is the first sort.

 VOD with simple branding.
 Educational courses, marketing libraries, internal training.
 Mux, Cloudflare Stream, Vimeo Pro.
-SaaS dominates under 100k pp-min/month; custom only makes sense if you need branded mobile/TV apps.
+SaaS dominates under 100k pp-min/month; custom only makes sense if you need branded mobile or TV apps.

 OTT subscription business.
-Netflix-class catalogues, niche streaming services, premium content.
-Vimeo OTT and Brightcove ship fast but tax 30–50% of subscription revenue.
-Custom OTT builds on AWS Elemental or Wowza Engine pay back inside 18 months at any non-trivial scale.
+Niche streaming services, premium catalogues.
+Vimeo OTT and Brightcove ship fast, but the $1-per-subscriber-per-month platform fee and per-GB delivery add up.
+Custom OTT builds on AWS Elemental or Wowza Engine pay back inside 18 months at any non-trivial subscriber base.

 Real-time conferencing and classrooms.
 Zoom-class business calls, BrainCert-class live classrooms, telemed visits.
-LiveKit Cloud, Daily, Agora are the SaaS picks.
-BrainCert sits on a custom WebRTC SFU once minute volume justifies the move.
+LiveKit Cloud, Daily, and Agora are the SaaS picks.
+BrainCert moves to a custom WebRTC SFU once minute volume justifies it.

 Sub-second live (trading, auctions, live commerce).
 Custom WHIP + LiveKit OSS is the only path; SaaS latency floors of 2–4 s break the use case.
 TradeCaster is the canonical example.

 Cloud production studios.
 Server-side compositing, multi-camera shows, remote live production.
-No SaaS vendor offers this end-to-end; custom is the only option.
+No SaaS vendor offers this end-to-end; custom is the only option, as with Speed.Space.
 Build cost runs $150–250k.

 SaaS streaming pricing in 2026: the real numbers

-Public 2026 list pricing across the streaming SaaS landscape, normalised so you can actually compare them.
-Numbers below are from vendor pricing pages as of Q1 2026; enterprise discounts cut these by 20–40% on volume.
+Public 2026 list pricing across the major streaming SaaS vendors, normalised so you can actually compare them.
+Numbers below are from vendor pricing pages re-checked in Q1–Q3 2026; enterprise commits cut these by 20–40% on volume.
+Note that delivery is priced per GB, not per minute, on most VOD platforms, which is where big bills hide.

-Cloudflare Stream VOD + live $5/1k min stored, $1/1k min delivered ~3 s Best for VOD; live still maturing
+Cloudflare Stream VOD + live $5 / 1k min stored; $1 / 1k min delivered ~3 s Simple pricing; live still maturing

 Brightcove Enterprise OTT $15–30k+/yr (quote only) ~3–6 s DRM upcharges; closed roadmap

 A few patterns repeat.
-Mux and Cloudflare Stream are the cleanest VOD picks.
+Mux and Cloudflare Stream are the cleanest VOD picks, but Mux delivery is billed per GB (Mux pricing), so model your egress, not just your minutes.
 AWS IVS owns mid-scale live with predictable per-hour pricing.
-Vimeo OTT and Brightcove are for teams that want to ship a branded TV-app catalogue in weeks and accept a heavy platform tax.
-Daily and LiveKit Cloud dominate developer-friendly real-time conferencing.
+Vimeo OTT and Brightcove ship a branded TV-app catalogue in weeks and charge a per-subscriber platform fee for it.
+Daily and LiveKit Cloud dominate developer-friendly real-time conferencing at roughly $0.004–$0.006 per participant-minute.

 Custom build cost ranges in 2026 (with Agent Engineering)

 2024-era articles love to quote $250–$500k for a custom streaming platform.
-With Agent Engineering — Claude Code-driven development, MCP tooling, and AI test-case generation — our 2026 envelopes run 25–35% leaner.
+With Agent Engineering (Claude Code-driven development, MCP tooling, and AI test-case generation, with every PR still reviewed by a senior human), our 2026 envelopes run 25–35% leaner.
 Numbers below are conservative ranges from shipped Fora Soft client builds.
+If you want the engineering behind a custom build, the ABR ladder, CDN, and multi-DRM decisions, see our guide on how to build a streaming service like Netflix.

 Build shape MVP cost Timeline Stack Best for